abarisyerlikaya/FitnessDB-Website/README.md

 # FitnessDB Website
 A website which guides about fitness and health.
-This is my first web project.
+This is my first web project to practice in web development.
 Coded by using only HTML, CSS and JavaScript.
 No framework used.

 Preview: http://fitnessdb.unaux.com